 Many companies understand the need for change in the name of progress, but there can be many obstacles to implementing those changes.
 The most apparent roadblock from an employer’s perspective is employee resistance.

 The key to successfully implementing change with employee buy-in is transparency and training.
-Be completely honest as to why the changes are being made, explaining what the company and the employees stand to gain due to the changes.
+Be completely honest about why the changes are being made, explaining what the company and the employees stand to gain due to the changes.
 Follow-through with thorough training encourages staff to feel confident with the new tools rather than fear them.

 A Few Final Thoughts on Problems Faced By Employers In The IT Industry